 This method works for a variety of cookies, such as chocolate chip, oatmeal and even eggless cookies.

 If you're worried about hard cookies, take a few steps during the baking process to ensure a softer outcome.
 Your ingredients matter.

-Plus, people reported that the cookies were still not too hard, despite the healthy addition of buckwheat.
+- Try buckwheat flour.
+The flour you use also matters.
+Make sure it's fresh, and consider using a mix of buckwheat and wheat flour for more antioxidants, according to March 2015 research in the Journal of Food Science and Technology.
+People reported that the cookies were still not too hard, despite the healthy addition of buckwheat.
 The most palatable, soft and spreadable cookies had no more than 40 percent of the flour substituted for buckwheat flour.